How to Develop a Last Mile Distribution Center in 2024

 When thinking about ways to reduce last mile delivery costs and improve efficiency, you need to start from site selection.
 If you wish to construct new distribution centers, you must know specific design requirements.
 Here are the tips to develop last mile distribution centers for a faster and efficient package delivery:

-1. Zoning code interpretations
+Step 1: Zoning code interpretations and compliance

-2. Location-market association
+Step 2: Location-market association

 Location-market association

-• Specific demographics
+• Specific demographics.

-• Customer incomes
+• Customer income levels.

-• Accessibility
+• Accessibility and delivery turnaround time.

 Constraints integration and operational layout - last mile distribution center